Contact Information

 4 - Violetta di Parma by Borsari

-Like Diorissimo is the lily of the valley fragrance par excellence, Violetta di Parma is the violet perfume of choice for many a connoisseur.
+Like Diorissimo is the lily-of-the-valley fragrance par excellence, Violetta di Parma is the violet perfume of choice for many a connoisseur.
 It was created in 1870 by Italian monks for Maria Luigia of Austria Duchess of Parma who was absolutely passionate about violets and went to great lengths to achieve the perfect violeta odorata scent.
 It is a green violet perfume that finer palates will appreciate as it eschews the candied overtones.
 It evokes a brisk morning walk in a forest releasing its fresh-soil and damp-leaves notes.

 Apres-lOndee.jpg